spiceai/docs/spiceaidocs/docs/data-accelerators/sqlite.md

 The connection to SQLite can be configured by providing the following `params`:
 - `sqlite_file`: The filename for the file to back the SQLite database.
 Only applies if `mode` is `file`.

-Configuration `params` are provided either in the `acceleration` section for a data store.
-Other common `acceleration` fields can be configured for sqllite, see see [datasets](../reference/spicepod/datasets.md).
+Configuration `params` are provided in the `acceleration` section of a dataset.
+Other common `acceleration` fields can be configured for sqlite, see see [datasets](../reference/spicepod/datasets.md).

 ```yaml
 datasets: